yrfyang/yrf-reseach-project/week1.md

 # 2.Change current codes to the new version

 It seems to work well.
 I modify the codes to meet the requirements of new Caffe version.
 There used to be 75 errors.
-Now there only are 8 errors.
+Now there only are 8 errors.[Code link](https://github.com/yrfyang/yrf-reseach-project/tree/master/code)